 Cybercrime continues to rise and as a result it is increasingly important that your personal information and data is protected.
 MFA uses a widely utilised security tool to help you authenticate who you are during a sign in process and keep personal and FX Plus data secure.
 This all operates on the same principle as when you receive a code by text to use your bank or have to approve the card you use when shopping online.
 Using an additional security method as part of MFA simply makes it that much harder for anyone to infiltrate your account.

-I’m having problems connecting to My Timetable (My Day) in the student app and portal and/or am not receiving email alerts from My Timetable
+I’m having problems connecting to My Timetable in the Falmouth App/Student Portal (My Day) and/or am not receiving email alerts from My Timetable

 Return to the home page & click the Mail & Timetable buttons to reconnect them both.